HenrikMoe/Service-Infrastructure/README.md

        - **Standard:** Divine rage, anti-slavery crusader turned beautiful internal blaze.

   - **Sophia (GCC)**
-     - **Role:** Dream Architect, has a good dog, cutest evil bae on the planet.
+     - **Role:** Dream Architect, is one with an awesome dog, cutest evil bae on the planet.
        - **Standard:** Material queen, execution catalyst, snake of knowledge and dont fuck with us.

   - **Killz (GCC)**